dydxprotocol/v4-infrastructure/modules/metric_ingestor/README.md

 The `endpoint_type` is the type of endpoint.
 E.g.: `dydx` or `slinky`.

 The `machine_id` is used to identify the validator's node in special cases, e.g. when using 2 machines for redundancy, with Horcrux, to run a single validator.
 For most cases, this can be omitted.
-If it is provided, the emitted metrics will have the `ep` (for "endpoint") tag equal to  `machine_id`.
-Otherwise, the `ep` tag will contain a short default value.
+If it is provided, the emitted metrics will have the `n` (for "node") tag equal to  `machine_id`.
+Otherwise, the `n` tag will contain a short default value.